 - 58. Turn right off the High Street onto the driveway, joining the DVP as it runs alongside an old mill-stream.
-At the far end keep right, taking the path with a waymarker post past allotments and continuing through a wooden swing gate into a meadow. - 59.
+At the end keep to the right of "The Chalet" to go past allotments and continue through a wooden swing gate into a meadow. - 59.
 Follow a grassy path alongside the tree-lined river for 300m, then go through a metal kissing gate to continue alongside a fence.
-Go through more kissing gates by the entrance to Lower Barn Farm and head N for a further 1 km, at first along the right-hand edge of a field and then on an enclosed path through a golf course.
+Go through more kissing gates on either side of the track to Lower Barn Farm and head N for a further 1 km, at first along the right-hand edge of a field and then on an enclosed path through a golf course.